Fruits and vegetables are good for weight loss and heart health.

 You've probably heard this a million times already, but the importance of consuming more fruit and vegetables can never be stressed enough!

 The water and fibre they contain add volume to your meals and fill you up more easily with lower overall calorie intake.
-Being rich in nutrients vital to your body's functions, fruit and vegetables are essential for your health.
+It is rich in nutrients and is vital to your body's functions, fruits and vegetables are essential for your health.

 We're so lucky to have so many great fruits in Singapore, it'd be a shame not to try them all!